dmitrymatio/setupReactDocs/docs/Glossary.md

 # Glossary
 {: .no_toc }

-This section is to explain some of the frequently used terms in the guide.{: .fs-6 .fw-300 }
+This section is to explain some of the frequently used terms in the guide.

+{: .fs-6 .fw-300 }

 ---